 Verse 25: So the other disciples told him, "We have seen the Lord."
 But he said to them, "Unless I see in his hands the mark of the nails, and place my finger into the mark of the nails, and place my hand into his side, I will never believe."

-Thomas had not regarded the fulfilled prophecies, or the Words of Jesus that He would rise again on the third day; Nor did he give proper consideration to the testimonies of the disciples who had seen Him.
+Thomas had not regarded the fulfilled prophecies, or the Words of Jesus that He would rise again on the third day; Nor did he consider the testimonies of the disciples who had seen Him.

 It is interesting that Christ did not appear to Thomas until after he had rejoined the rest of the disciples.